edwzou/boxing-timer/README.md

 - Set the number of working sets and rest periods.
 - Specify duration for each working set and rest period in minutes.
+- Specify a warmup time in seconds to prepare before the first working set.
 - Audio cue (`alarm.mp3`) plays at the end of each working set.

 ## Requirements